muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

       <td>2018-04-16</td>
       <td>
         <ul>
-          <li>Updated the description of the wakeWord field and audio data of the <a href="/Develop/References/CICInterface/SpeechRecognizer.md#Recognize">SpeechRecognizer.Recognize</a> event message</li>
+          <li>Updated the description of the wakeWord field and audio data of the <a href="/Develop/References/CICInterface/SpeechRecognizer.md#Recognize">SpeechRecognizer.Recognize</a> event</li>
           <li>Added the <a href="/Develop/References/CICInterface/DeviceControl.md#Open">Open</a> directive message to the <a href="/Develop/References/CICInterface/DeviceControl.md">DeviceControl</a> namespace</li>
         </ul>
       </td>